dialex/JColor/README.md

 **Java Colored Debug Printer** (JCDP) is a Java library that offers you a convenient way to print colored messages or debug messages on a terminal.

+###Screenshot

+![This is a screenshot of the example code below, running at Ubuntu.](http://www.diogonunes.com/work/jcdp/img/ScreenshotNIX.png)

 ###Download

 You can download the .jar packages at [JCDP's official webpage](http://diogonunes.com/work/jcdp/#download).
 The Unix-only version is lighter and has no third-party dependencies.
 The Windows version requires including an additional library called [JAnsi](https://github.com/fusesource/jansi).

-###Screenshot

-![This is a screenshot of the example code below, running at Ubuntu.](http://www.diogonunes.com/work/jcdp/img/ScreenshotNIX.png)

-###How to use it
+###Example

 The following code should produce [this result](http://www.diogonunes.com/work/jcdp/#example).